Skip to main content

 Tables and figures

-Tables, figures and boxes should be numbered consecutively, in order of appearance in the text.
+Tables, figures and boxes should be given a title and numbered consecutively, in order of appearance in the text.

 Notes for tables and figures should be kept to a minimum and should appear immediately under the table or figure, rather than in a footnote.